Stable components in the parameter plane of transcendental functions of finite type: Shell components. Proof of Theorems C and D.

-An immediate corollary of the proof is the following. \begin{corollary} Let $\Lambda$ be a dynamically natural slice for a family of mermorphic maps $\{f_\la, \la \in \Lambda\}$.
+\begin{corollary}[Local connectivity] Let $\Lambda$ be a dynamically natural slice of a family of entire or meromorphic maps.
 Let $\Omega$ be a simply connected shell component in $\Lambda$.
-Then, $\partial \Omega \subset \chat$ is locally connected and has a unique virtual center, which may be at infinity. \end{corollary}
+Then $\partial \Omega$ is locally connected and has a unique virtual center.
+Moreover, if the period of $\Omega$ is one, this virtual center is at infinity and $\Omega$ is unbounded. \end{corollary}

-Combining the existence of a unique virtual center with Proposition \ref{period1}, we obtain the following immediate corollary of Theorem~\ref{boundarycont}. \begin{corollary} Under the hypotheses of the corollary above, every simply connected shell component of period 1 has its virtual center at infinity and it is therefore unbounded. \end{corollary}
+\begin{remark} If a shell component is not simply connected, the arguments above show that $\varphi$ extends continuously to all points in on the boundary but the the role of the virtual center may be taken by a parameter singularity.
+An example of this can be found in the tangent family $z\mapsto \lambda \tan(z)$, where $\D^*$ is a shell component of period one and the origin is a parameter singularity.
+In this example, the multiplier map is biholomorphic. \end{remark}

-\begin{remark} If a shell component is not simply connected, the role of the virtual center may be taken by a parameter singularity.
-An example can be found in the tangent family $z\mapsto \lambda \tan(z)$, where $\D^*$ is a shell component of period one with a parameter singularity in its center.
-In this case, the multiplier map is a conformal homeomorphism. \end{remark}
+\begin{remark} Our methods do not show that $\partial \Omega$ has a unique virtual cycle parameter because we have not discarded the possibility that while $\la(1)=\varphi(i\theta)=\las\in\C$ is a virtual cycle parameter, $\la^* \neq \la_c$, the virtual center of $\Omega$.
+If such a parameter were to exist, it would need to be isolated.
+Nevertheless, in view of Remark \ref{remconj} we believe that this should never happen.
+We state this as a conjecture. \end{remark}